 Good to know: when buying a property under special schemes known as the IRS (Integrated Resort Scheme) the person automatically get an access to Permanent Resident status and also for their spouses and dependents.
 The permit granted under the IRS will remain in force as long as the investor will own the same property in Mauritius.
-For more information click here.
+Read more about IRS.

 Comparatively, acquiring a property under the RES (Real Estate Scheme) does not confer permanent residency.
 Acquirers of a residence under the RES may wish to apply for residency under any of the 4 existing conditions.
-For more informationclick here.
+Read more about RES.

 The Residence Permit for Foreign Students

 Service Institutions and Mauritian universities work closely with the Bureau of Immigration for the visa and residence permits for foreign students.
 Foreign students must apply for a visa to Mauritius, present a photocopy of the first five pages of their passport, with the banking support documents proving the availability of sufficient funds in their bank accounts to cover the costs of study in Mauritius and sign an agreement prohibiting them from working in Mauritius during their studies.